Phycomycetes

-Phycomycetes is an obsolete polyphyletic taxon for certain fungi with aseptate hyphae.
+Phycomycetes or algal fungi is an obsolete polyphyletic taxon for certain fungi with aseptate hyphae.
 It is used in the Engler system.
-Asexual reproduction takes place by zoospores(motile) or by Aplanospores(non-motile).These spores are endogenously produced in sporangium.A zygospore is formed by fusion of two gametes.These gametes are similar in morphology[isogamous] or dissimilar [anisogamous or oogamous].
+Asexual reproduction takes place by zoospores (motile) or by Aplanospores (non-motile).
+These spores are endogenously produced in sporangium.
+A zygospore is formed by fusion of two gametes.
+These gametes are similar in morphology (isogamous) or dissimilar (anisogamous or oogamous).